 - And grow them next to other crops with similar water and fertilizer needs, such as peppers.

-Start your eggplant seeds indoors 4-6 weeks before your last frost.
+Start your eggplants indoors 4-6 weeks before your last frost.

 - Plant your seeds 1/4” deep.

-- Eggplant seeds won’t germinate in cool soil.
+- An eggplant seed won’t germinate in cool temperatures.
 If you’re starting your seeds in a cool room, a heat mat will help speed up germination.